 This program provides a FREE 4-week course designed to assist men in transition by providing support, offering practical life skills, and developing personal and career goals.

-Other Resources of Interest include information on the Lending Library and Clothes Closet.
+Other Resources of Interest include information on the Book Loan Library and Clothes Closet.

-New Guidelines effective Fall 2011 for the Lending Library: Students receiving a Pell Grant must use their Book Voucher first before borrowing books from The Center for Women and Men.
+New Guidelines for the Book Loan Library: Students receiving a Pell Grant must use their Book Voucher first before borrowing books from The Center for Women and Men.
 Click here for additional information.
 Please note quantities are limited and are issued on a first come basis.

 Daytona State College offers three of the eight U.S. Department of Education TRIO Programs (TRIO).
 TRiO programs identify and provide services for low-income and first-generation college students, as well as individuals with disabilities.
 Services and resources help students progress through the academic system from middle school to post-baccalaureate programs.
 For more information view the TRiO Programs Brochure